Section of an affinity map created for HarvardKey 2.0

 Team & Timeline

 HarvardKey 2.0 is a multi-year project, scoped in phases.
-In this case study, I discuss my involvement in the Usability Testing Phase, which took place from April to May 2021.
-I was also later involved in the Discovery Research Phase during Oct 2019.
+In this case study, I discuss my involvement in the Discovery Research Phase, which took place from during October 2019.
+I was also later involved in the Usability Testing phase between April and May 2021.

 Responsabilities